Skip to main content

 We can lower costs but this will mean reducing our levels of service in some areas.

-The plans we make will touch the lives of everyone in our region – that’s why we want to know if we have the balance right.
-We’ve talked about our recovery plans, some of which are funded by central government, and some aren’t.
+The plans we make will touch the lives of everyone in our region – that’s why we sought feedback on whether we have the balance right.
+We talked about our recovery plans, some of which are funded by central government, and some aren't.

-Our 3 year plan outlines what recovery work and services we will focus on, how we’ll pay and what it means for rates and debt.
+Our 3 year plan explains what recovery work and services we will focus on, how we’ll pay and what it means for rates and debt.

 Our budget, our challenges and recovery focus